Taxonomic database: History

 Possibly the earliest documented management of taxonomic information in computerised form comprised the taxonomic coding system developed by Richard Swartz et al. at the Virginia Institute of Marine Science for the Biota of Chesapeake Bay and described in a published report in 1972.
 This work led directly or indirectly to other projects with greater profile including the NODC Taxonomic Code system which went through 8 versions before being discontinued in 1996, to be subsumed and transformed into the still current Integrated Taxonomic Information System (ITIS).
 A number of other taxonomic databases specializing in particular groups of organisms that appeared in the 1970s through to the present jointly contribute to the Species 2000 project, which since 2001 has been partnering with ITIS to produce a combined product, the Catalogue of Life.
 While the Catalogue of Life currently concentrates on assembling basic name information as a global species checklist, numerous other taxonomic database projects such as Fauna Europaea, the Australian Faunal Directory, and more supply rich ancillary information including descriptions, illustrations, maps, and more.
 Many taxonomic database projects are currently listed at the TDWG "Biodiversity Information Projects of the World" site.

+Nomenclators

+Before taxonomic databases, several nomenclators were created to list the names of genera and sometimes species together with the origins (sources) of these names.
+Sometimes they also include additional information, such as the distribution.

+For instance, an entry in the Nomenclator Zoologicus looks like this: